cl-tford/hapi-crud/README.md

 console.log("Serving crud on port 8000");
 ```

-After running this server, you should be able to go to
+4. Run this server, and go to

 ```
 http://localhost:8000/data/users
 ```

-and receive a list of users.
+to receive a list of users.